 bit ridiculous upon further inspection.
 For example, my plan to get her up at 6 a.m. every

 morning?
 That just sounds stupid when I say it out loud.
 Or my plan to really

 run her hard in the mornings and wear her out?
 Um, I kind of feel like I'm

 already doing that.
 And what exactly happens to me if I work even harder to

 obviously can't dope her up on cough medicine or hit her over the head just

-before nap time (CPS looks down on these things, and I really am a loving mother
+before nap time (Child Protective Services looks down on these things, and I really am a loving mother

 who would never do either).
 And I can't turn her back around to bed when she